cchannon/AdvancedPcfForPowerPages/AdvancedPCFsForPowerPages_PresentationOutline.md

 <!-- slide -->

 ## Garrett Pierce
-- bullet
+- Dev, 5 years in Power Platform
-- bullet
+- Avid rabbit hole explorer
-- bullet
+- Love to see how far I can push Power Pages

 <!-- slide -->